 Factor #4: Environment

+Environmental stress can affect how often chickens lay eggs, so it’s always best to provide a quiet, predator-free chicken coop that’s not overcrowded.
 When a hen is stressed, the calories she eats are diverted towards supporting her body – and not to laying eggs.
-In some cases, when a hen is very stressed over predators, she might stop laying together for a while.
+In some cases, when a hen is very stressed over predators, she might stop laying alltogether for a while.

 Typically, one egg.
 Hens need 12-14 hours of daylight each day to produce eggs.
 So, a hen will lay 1 egg every day or every other day, as long as she gets 12-14 hours of light each day.
 In the winter, her production might decrease because the days are shorter.

-How Many Eggs Per Week Does A Chicken Lay?
+How Many Eggs Does A Hen Lay In A Week?

 Do Chickens Lay Eggs At The Same Time Every Day?